Introduction to Master in Behaviour, Evolution and Conservation

 © S. Prada - UNIL

-The Master program in Behavior, Evolution and Conservation (BEC) is targeted to students who wish to deepen their knowledge in ecology, evolutionary biology and conservation biology, while developing relevant technical and quantitative skills.
-The program offers a broad selection of courses on subjects ranging from evolutionary genetics and phylogeography, through social behavior and interspecific interactions, to applied ecology and conservation biology.
-The technical and quantitative skills are fostered through dedicated courses in statistics, computer-assisted cartography, spatial modeling, molecular methods in ecology, or scientific writing, whereas a choice of several field courses prepare students for research in the field.
+The Master's programme in Behavior, Evolution and Conservation (BEC) is for students who wish to deepen their knowledge in ecology, evolutionary biology and conservation biology, while developing relevant technical and quantitative skills.
+The programme offers a broad selection of courses on subjects ranging from evolutionary genetics and molecular mechanisms of evolution, through social behavior and interspecific interactions, to applied ecology and conservation biology.
+The technical and quantitative skills are fostered through dedicated courses in molecular methods applied to ecology, statistics, bioinformatics, programming, GIS, spatial modeling, and scientific writing.
+Several field courses prepare students for research in the field.
 A course on mountain ecosystems integrates many of these concepts and techniques in the context of the local Alpine environment.
-Finally, three interdisciplinary specializations within the program provide links to economics, to geosciences, and to computational biology.
+Finally, three interdisciplinary specialisations within the program provide links to economics, geosciences, and computational biology.

-The language of the master is English and preexisting knowledge of French is not required; however, learning some French would make living in Lausanne much easier.
+The language of the Master's program is English.
+While preexisting knowledge of French is thus not required, learning some French would make living in Lausanne much easier.

-The Master degree in Behavior, Evolution and Conservation prepares students for classical scientific careers, as well as for those where communication skills are essential, or where the ability to develop, manage and plan projects are key.
+The Master's degree in Behavior, Evolution and Conservation prepares students for classical scientific careers, as well as for those where communication skills are essential, or where the ability to develop, manage and plan projects are key.
 Typical examples of career opportunities are in academic research, museums, conservation NGOs, federal research stations and offices, public services for environmental protection, and private applied ecology agencies.
-The strong statistical skills developed in the master are also sought after e.g. in public health, whereas the orientation towards biodiversity provide a good basis for students who want to become biology teachers.
+The strong statistical skills developed in the Master are also sought after, e.g., in public health, whereas the orientation towards biodiversity provides a good basis for students who want to become biology teachers.

 At the end of the Master of Science (MSc) studies in Behaviour, Evolution and Conservation (hereafter Master), students will be able to:

-7. React on the spot and appropriately during discussions and problem solving.
+7. Engage in scientific discussions and problem solving.

-10. Defend a project before experts and explain it to economic and political actors.
+10. Defend a project in front of experts and explain its broader societal relevance.

-Specific training objectives by specialisation are described in their own webpage.
+Specific training objectives by specialisations are described on their individual webpages.

 About Lausanne and the University